openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 The signature key can be obtained through "jwks_uri", see {{discovery}}.

 ### SSF Prescriptive SETs {#prescriptive-sets}
-The Shared Signals Framework allows each deployment or integration to define its own event processing behaviors, ranging from informational input to additional processing needed, to mandatory enforcement (e.g., session revoke).
-See {{caep-event-prescriptive-example}}.
+The Shared Signals Framework allows each deployment or integration to define its own event processing behaviors, ranging from informational input to additional processing needed, to mandatory enforcement.

 ### The "iss" Claim {#iss-claim}
 The "iss" claim MUST match the "iss" value in the Stream Configuration data for the stream